techidaily/site-facebook/source/_posts/elevating-self-expression-online-how-to-update-your-profile-handle.md

 * You can't use characters from multiple languages.
 (But you can enter your name in a non-Latin alphabet if you choose to.)
 * You can't include your title.
 * Don't use words or phrases in place of a name, including offensive or suggestive words.
 * Facebook also suggests that you use the name your friends call you in everyday life.
-Its guidelines specify that the name should appear on an ID or document listed on[Facebook's Help Centre article](http://www.facebook.com/help/159096464162185?helpref=faq%5Fcontent) .
+Its guidelines specify that the name should appear on an ID or document listed on [Facebook's Help Centre article](http://www.facebook.com/help/159096464162185?helpref=faq%5Fcontent) .
 The list is flexible enough that some of the documents could potentially include a nickname you use, rather than just your name as it appears on your official ID.
 * On the topic of nicknames, Facebook actually specifies that they can be used as a first or middle name if they're a variation of your real name (i.e. Bob instead of Robert).
 * You can only change your name once Facebook every 60 days.

- If you choose a name that[requires confirmation](https://fb.facebook.com/help/work/1090831264320592) , Facebook says you may temporarily lose access to some features while the change is confirmed.
+ If you choose a name that [requires confirmation](https://fb.facebook.com/help/work/1090831264320592) , Facebook says you may temporarily lose access to some features while the change is confirmed.

  The confirmation also requires you to submit a form of ID or mail displaying that name.
 This could be a government-issued ID like a passport, birth certificate, and tax identification card.